-Remember that if you are unsure about your first choice, you don't have to accept it straight away, you have a week to think about it before making the decision.
+Remember that if you are unsure about your first choice, you don't have to accept it straight away, you have 5 days to think about it before making the decision.

-Accepting an offer:
+Accepting or rejecting an offer:

 - A Reply Date will be printed on Offer Notices.
 If you wish to accept an offer, you must do so by 5:15pm on the “Reply Date” printed on the Offer Notice.

 - If you are away or unavailable, someone else may accept on your behalf, as long as they have the offer notice.

 - In addition, offers will be presented online at the CAO website, and you may record your acceptance online.